MichelDucartier/rcp-docker-images/LIGHT_README.md

 curl -o  ~/.kube/config https://raw.githubusercontent.com/epfml/getting-started/main/kubeconfig.yaml
 ```

-3. Install the run:ai CLI for RCP (two RCP clusters) and IC:
+3. Install the run:ai CLI for RCP (two RCP clusters):

 ```bash
 # Download the CLI from the link shown in the help section.